 7. Photography and Videography

-If you enjoy taking photos or making videos, you can turn your hobby into a side hustle.
+Likewise, if you enjoy taking photos or making videos, you can turn your hobby into a side hustle.
 Event photography, product photography, and stock photo sales are all ways to make money.

 - Invest in a good camera or use a high-quality smartphone.